MatthewVerbryke/boxbot_ros/README.md

 ### Notes

-- During initial testing of the physical Boxbot system, it was found that the first shoulder joint of the WidowX arm (joint_1) has problems holding up the weight of the arm, sporadically shutting down due to what appears to be overload.
-In response, the shoulder joint is being redesigned to utilize a larger and more capable servo.
+- During initial testing of the physical Boxbot, we found that the first shoulder joint of the WidowX arm (joint_1) has problems holding up the weight of the arm, sporadically shutting down due to what appears to be overload (either torque or power).
+In response, we are currently redesigning the shoulder joint to utilize a larger and more capable servo.

 ## License:

 All new packages/files use the BSD 3-clause license presented in the main license file, and are Copyright (C) University of Cincinnati.

 Exceptions include the whole of `boxbot_description/meshes` and some of the contents of `boxbot_description/urdf`, which are based on files from [Interbotix's widowx_arm repository](https://github.com/Interbotix/widowx_arm).
 Copyright for these are held by others, as reflected in the commit history for the original files.
 All modifications are Copyright (C) University of Cincinnati